 - Google Trends provides real-time analytics of search data, including how and where search terms are being used.

-- Google AdWords Keyword Planner helps with keyword ideas and allows you to run a test campaign to see how a particular keyword would likely perform.
+- Google Ads Keyword Planner helps with keyword ideas and allows you to run a test campaign to see how a particular keyword would likely perform.

 - Moz, KeywordSpy, and WordStream offer free keyword tools with limited functionality and the option to subscribe to access more.

-Even after you’ve found your “magic” words, your task is far from over—you still need to apply them, and to do that, you need to know where to put them.
+Even after you’ve found your keywords, your task is far from over—you still need to apply them, and to do that, you need to know where to put them.
 Consult the following list of places your keywords should appear throughout your site:

-- Site URL – A URL is simply the address where a website lives, but it can have a surprising impact for SEO.
-In addition to influencing click-through rate (users tend to trust a concise, relevant URL more than a convoluted, extraneous one), URLs are a factor for search engine rankings, so having one that includes a commonly queried search phrase can be advantageous.
+- URLs – A URL is just a webpage’s home address, but it can have a surprising impact on SEO.
+Besides influencing click-through rate (users tend to trust a concise, relevant URL more than a convoluted one), URLs are a factor for search engine rankings, so having one that includes a commonly searched phrase can be advantageous.

-- Content – Like so many sprinkles on a doughnut, your targeted keywords should be sprinkled throughout your site’s content, including landing pages, blogs and news items.
+- Content – Like so many sprinkles on a doughnut, your targeted keywords should be sprinkled throughout your site’s content, from landing pages to blog posts.
 When composing a new content piece, have your keywords top of mind so you can fit them in where appropriate.

-It’s also important to understand keyword popularity isn’t fixed; rather, it can fluctuate unpredictably, so you need to keep track of the trends and adjust your strategy accordingly.
-While this makes keyword optimization more of a challenge, it also makes things more exciting, with opportunities to benefit from sudden surges in popular usage.
-To make the most of your targeted keyword campaign, considering hiring an SEO expert who can devote time and energy specifically to this task.
+It’s also important to understand that keyword popularity isn’t fixed; rather, it can fluctuate unpredictably, so you should keep track of the trends and adjust your strategy accordingly.
+While this makes keyword optimization more challenging, it also makes things more exciting, with opportunities to benefit from sudden surges in popular usage.
+To make the most of your targeted keyword campaign, considering hiring an SEO expert who can devote time and energy to this specific task.

 Like most aspects of SEO, keyword optimization has a steep learning curve, but with time and research, you’ll be able to employ it effectively.
 And who knows—if you’re lucky, you may find a magic word after all.

-Read the previous article in our SEO for SMBs series.
+To learn more about SEO basics, check out the other entries in our SEO for SMBs series.